 Mesothelioma Life Expectancy After Diagnosis/Mesothelioma Diagnosis to Death

-Perhaps the most important predictor is the stage at the time of diagnosis, earlier it is discovered, better the treatment would help.
+Perhaps the most important predictor is the stage at the time of diagnosis, as the earlier it is discovered, the better the treatment can help.
 Thus the majority of those diagnosed at stage 1 may expect to live longer than two years, while very few would live up to 12 months if diagnosed with stage 4 mesothelioma.

 Location of mesothelioma may also affect the survival rate.
-Individuals diagnosed with pleural (outer layer of lungs) have a better prognosis than those diagnosed with peritoneal (abdominal), though things are changing fast.
+Individuals diagnosed with pleural (the outer layer of lungs) have a better prognosis than those diagnosed with peritoneal (abdominal), though things are changing fast.

 On average those diagnosed with mesothelioma are above the age of 55 years.
 Usually, the prognosis is much better if diagnosed before the age of 55, while life expectancy is much shorter when the age at the time of diagnosis is older.
 Thus very few can expect to live longer than one year if diagnosed at the age of 65 or above.

 The Most important factor in prognosis is the cell type of mesothelioma.
 There are three cell types of mesothelioma (confirmed by biopsy); epithelioid, sarcomatoid, and biphasic (mixed).
 The epithelioid form has the best prognosis, especially epithelioid mesothelioma of the peritoneal cavity (with most expected to survive more than 50 months).
 Sarcomatoid has the worst prognosis with the lowest chances of surviving for more than one year since the diagnosis.

 Mesothelioma is more common among the men when compared to women, further, statistics also show that females have much better chances of long-term survival, they live 5-6 months longer than men.

 Other factors that affect the prognosis are; history of smoking, comorbidities, the severity of symptoms.